KosmosisDire/TeammateRevive/README.md

 Survivors can revive their fallen colleagues, but it comes at the price of their own health.
 A skull totem marks where the player died.
 Stand within the circle to begin, but stay at your own risk :)

 ## To Do:
-* Add better indicator for how close the player is to revival
+* Add better indicator for how close the player is to revival.
-* Allow an interaction to start reviving a player (rather than automatically starting when inside the circle.
 * Add customizability / config
+* Fix bugs

 ## Change Notes:

+* 3.3.3
+    * Hopefully fixed a bug that caused a NRE on player death.

 * 3.3.2
     * Now when a player dies in midair the totem / skull will spawn at the closest ground location  (rather than midair).
     * Damage numbers now show on both client and server.